Chase First Banking

 Chase First Banking (integrates with parent Chase account)

-Most families make the transition between ages 10 and 13.
+Most families transition between ages 10 and 13.
 The kids savings account does not need to be closed.
-The recommended approach:
+The recommended path:

-Most financial educators recommend introducing a debit card between ages 8 and 12, depending on the child's maturity.
-At this age, children can understand the concept of a finite balance and the consequences of overspending.
-Platforms like Copper and Chase First Banking are designed for this age range with robust parental controls.
+Most financial educators recommend introducing a debit card between ages 8 and 12, depending on maturity.
+At this age children can understand the concept of a finite balance and the consequences of overspending.
+Copper and Chase First Banking are designed for this age range with robust parental controls.

 Traditional bank accounts (Chase First Banking) are directly FDIC insured.
-Fintech platforms (Greenlight, Copper, Current) are FDIC insured through their partner banks (Community Federal Savings Bank for Greenlight, Evolve Bank & Trust for Copper).
-The insurance covers up to $250,000 per depositor.
+Fintech platforms (Greenlight, Copper, Current) are FDIC insured through partner banks (Community Federal Savings Bank for Greenlight, Evolve Bank & Trust for Copper).
+Insurance covers up to $250,000 per depositor.

 Most teen debit cards work anywhere Visa or Mastercard is accepted.
-Parents can set spending limits by category (restaurants, online shopping, gas stations) and block specific merchants.
-Some parents start with a low daily limit ($20-$50) and increase it as the teen demonstrates responsibility.
+Parents can set spending limits by category (restaurants, online, gas) and block specific merchants.
+Some parents start with a low daily limit ($20 to $50) and increase it as the teen demonstrates responsibility.

 It depends on the platform.
 Chase First Banking converts to a regular Chase checking account.
-Fidelity Youth converts to a standard Fidelity brokerage account.
+Fidelity Youth converts to a standard brokerage account.
 Greenlight and Copper allow continued use into adulthood.
-The transition is typically seamless with no interruption to the debit card.
+The transition is typically seamless.

-If your family values financial education features, investing access, and comprehensive parental controls, Greenlight's monthly fee ($5.99-$14.98) may be worth it.
-If you primarily want a debit card with basic controls, Copper (free) or Current (free) offer similar core functionality.
-See our Greenlight vs Traditional comparison for the break-even math.
+If your family values financial education features, investing access, and comprehensive parental controls, the Greenlight monthly fee may be worth it.
+If you primarily want a debit card with basic controls, Copper or Current offer similar core functionality for free.
+See our Greenlight vs traditional comparison for the break-even math.